 What is HIV?

-In the majority of cases, once chronic HIV has been established, the virus stays in the body for life.
-Despite the potential severity of the illnesses it causes, HIV symptoms don’t suddenly appear and peak overnight.
-Unlike other types of viruses, HIV can be a progressive condition in which symptoms and severity vary from person to person.
+In the majority of cases, once HIV infection takes hold, the virus stays in the body for life.
+However, unlike what may occur with infections by other types of viruses, HIV symptoms don’t suddenly appear and peak overnight.

 symptoms in primary HIV

 The first noticeable stage is primary HIV infection.
 This stage is also called acute retroviral syndrome (ARS), or acute HIV infection.
-HIV at this stage usually cause flu-like symptoms.
-It may be possible for someone in this stage to think their symptoms are caused by a severe flu rather than HIV.
+Because HIV infection at this stage usually causes flu-like symptoms, it’s possible for someone in this stage to think their symptoms are due to a severe flu rather than HIV.
 Fever is the most common symptom.
-Other symptoms include:

 of symptoms in early stages

 ARS is common once a person has HIV.
 Still, this isn’t the case for everyone.
 Some people have HIV for years before they know they have it.
-According to , sometimes symptoms of HIV may not appear for a decade or longer.
+According to , symptoms of HIV may not appear for a decade or longer.
 This doesn’t mean that cases of HIV without symptoms are less serious.
-Also, if someone doesn’t experience symptoms, they could still transmit HIV to others.
+Also, a person who doesn’t experience symptoms could still transmit HIV to others.

 Symptoms in early HIV tend to appear if the rate of cell destruction is high.
-Not having symptoms can mean that not as many CD4 cells are killed early on in the disease.
+Not having symptoms can mean that not as many CD4 cells, a type of white blood cell, are killed early on in the disease.
 Even though a person has no symptoms, they still have the virus.
 That’s why regular HIV testing is critical to prevent transmission.
 It’s also important to understand the difference between a CD4 count and a viral load.

 causes a break in symptoms